eBayClassifiedsGroup/PanteraS/README.md

 - containers that runs with "net: host"
 - DNS container itself

-rather use containers that have DNS in fig.yaml file configured.
+rather use containers, that have DNS in fig.yaml file configured.

 ### Running an example